nhedlund/intrinio/README.md

     Returns:
         Dataset as a Pandas DataFrame

+* news(identifier):

+    Get news for a company.

+    Args:

+        identifier: stock market ticker symbol associated with the company's common stock.
+If the company is foreign, use the stock exchange code, followed by a colon, then the ticker.

+    Returns:
+        Dataset as a Pandas DataFrame

 ## Tests
 Run the tests using pytest in the root directory of the project: